closuretxt/recast-post-processing/README.md

-# Recast | Prose Post-Processing for SillyTavern
+# Recast | SillyTavern Prose Post-Processing

 ⚠️ CURRENTLY UNDER TESTING.
 I have no idea if it works on different workflows. ⚠️